Akmolinka | Poulard wheat

 It turns out that whether a bread dough will rise and be airy is more complicated than just a number.
 There are two principle kinds of protein that affect whether the dough will be goopy or tight, and they should have a one to one ratio to give the perfect loaf.
 Additionally, a wheat’s enzymatic activity is also key and not accounted for in the protein percentage.

 This is the kind of information that doesn’t come on labels.
 Farm source, harvest date, mill date, and, in the case of whole wheat, how much of the wheat is actually present are absent from flour packages.
 Given the current state of things, you’ll have to experiment to find out what your batch is good for.

 Red wheat is associated with hard wheat, while white wheat can be hard or soft.

 What’s the difference between a winter and spring wheat?

 Seasonal labels refer to when the grain was planted.
 Timing affects the size and strength of the plant, which are important to a farmer.
 Winter wheat tend to have stronger stalks and smaller heads, while spring wheat likely follow the opposite trend.
-Spring wheat are less susceptible to diseases, but must be grown where sufficient rainfall is reliable in the early spring.
+Spring wheat are less susceptible to diseases simply because it’s not in the field as long, but must be grown where sufficient rainfall is reliable in the early spring.